henryadams123/merit-order/README.md

-- Note from the Author

-I wanted to see what Claudes new model Fabel 5 was capable of so i gave claude a project to see what it is capable of.
+- Note from the Author: I wanted to see what Claudes new model Fabel 5 was capable of so i gave claude a project to see what it is capable of.
 The following is a discription of the project, why cloaude cose it, and how it created what it did.

 # MERIT ORDER